No books have been added yet.

 Graduate Student (Historical Theology), Marquette University

-My education at WCC has given me the ability and motivation to publish and present papers at conferences.
+My education at the College has given me the ability and motivation to publish and present papers at conferences.
 The professors’ high standards and encouragement helped me to achieve these goals.
-Without the demanding curriculum at WCC, which challenged me to persevere and work through difficult texts, I would not be able to participate in these academic pursuits.
-In comparison to many other schools, even good Catholic universities, the education offered at WCC is exceptional because it is integrated and rigorous; my WCC education truly helped me to gain the necessary research, writing and reading, and communication skills to become a scholar.
-I am infinitely grateful and indebted for my WCC education.
+Without the demanding curriculum I experienced in Lander, which challenged me to persevere and work through difficult texts, I would not be able to participate in these academic pursuits.
+In comparison to many other schools, even good Catholic universities, the education offered at the College is exceptional because it is integrated and rigorous; my education truly helped me to gain the necessary research, writing and reading, and communication skills to become a scholar.
+I am infinitely grateful and indebted for my time at Wyoming Catholic College.

 No articles have been added yet.